Judges 2022

 Alastair Revell has been the Director General of the Institution of Analysts and Programmers since 2011, which is a founding member of the Cyber Security Alliance.
 The alliance won the bid to form the UK Cyber Security Council, which has recently launched.
 Alastair has been involved in this work from the Council’s inception in 2016.
 The Institution concentrates on Improving Software for Society, which increasingly means ensuring that software is secure by design.

-Alastair Revell is a trustee of the UK Engineering Council and BCS The Chartered Institute for IT, where he is a Vice-President.
+Alastair Revell is a trustee of the UK Engineering Council and BCS The Chartered Institute for IT, where he is President for 2024/25.
 He is also Chairman of the Trustworthy Software Foundation and Revell Research Systems, the management and technology consulting practice that he established in 1985.
 He is a Chartered Engineer (CEng), Chartered IT Professional (CITP) and European Engineer (Eur Ing) as well as an IAP Fellow, a Chartered Fellow of BCS and a Fellow of the RSA.

 He is passionate about promoting professionalism and high standards of ethics within IT, computing, digital and cyber security disciplines.